Led-adel-pilot/CogniGuide/README.md

 ## Technology Stack
 *   **Framework:** Next.js (React) for building the web application.
 *   **Styling:** Tailwind CSS for utility-first styling.
 *   **AI Integration:** OpenAI API (configured to use Google's Gemini API) for generating mind map content from text and images.
 The `GEMINI_API_KEY` environment variable is used for authentication.
-The `gemini-2.5-flash-lite` model is specifically used for generating the Markmap Markdown and supports multimodal inputs.
+Model names are configured through `GEMINI_MODEL_FAST` (defaulting to `gemini-2.5-flash-lite`) and `GEMINI_MODEL_SMART` (defaulting to `gemini-2.5-flash`).
+Free and non-authenticated users are limited to the fast model, while paid users can opt into smart mode, which consumes 2.2× the normal credits.
     *   **Streaming Support:** When available, the API uses streaming (token-by-token) to forward model output to the client as a `text/plain` stream.
 The frontend consumes partial markdown and progressively updates the renderer to reduce perceived latency.
 *   **Document Parsing:**
 *   `pdf-parse`: Used in `lib/document-parser.ts` via `getTextFromPdf` to extract text from PDF files.